types of job interviews

 The Face-to-Face Interview

-It is hard not to talk about face-to-face interviews when talking about the types of interviews.
 The face-to-face interview is a structured and standardized interview protocol where the target candidate is tested on his ability to answer difficult questions, how he makes eye contact, his additional emotional responses, and if at all he is qualified for the job.
 The final stage of the hiring process is the oldest and the most accurate screening process where the candidate cannot provide any false information.
 Being honest and authentic is the main goal to ace this interview.

 Face-to-face interviews are the oldest and standardized interview process